-“A debt consolidation loan may be a better option for someone with a high credit score and a modest amount of debt,” said McClary.
+“A debt consolidation loan may be a better option for someone with a high credit score and a modest amount of debt,” McClary said.
 “Debt management plans are most appropriate for those who are in danger of falling behind on their creditor payments due to debt balances that have grown beyond the point where they are under control.”

 Whichever option you choose, it’s critical to address the real issue at hand: why you got into debt in the first place and whether it will happen again.